 An Introduction to Capital Structure

-You often hear corporate officers, professional investors, and investment analysts discuss a company's capital structure.
-You may not know what a capital structure is or why you should even concern yourself with something that sounds so technical but rest assured that the concept is extremely important because it can influence not only the return a company earns for its shareholders but whether or not a firm survives in a recession or depression.
+You may hear corporate officers, professional investors, and investment analysts discuss a company's capital structure.
+The concept is extremely important because it can influence the return a company earns for its shareholders and whether or not a firm survives in a recession or depression.

 Let's take a moment to look at these two forms of capital a bit more closely.